HenHus/Husmorph/README.md

 ### Exporting Data

-Currently, we only support exporting landmark data from XML to CSV format.
-Support for additional formats is planned for future updates.
+Currently, we support exporting landmark data from XML to CSV and tps format.
+It is also supported to import tps, if the tps includes information about image SIZE.
+See the code logics for specifics.

 ---